AtMyTable

 The health benefits of mushrooms!

 Mushrooms are also super high in antioxidants, which capture free radicals that may be in your body.
-Antioxidants are important because excessive free-radicals can cause DNA damage which increases the risk of chronic diseases like cardiovascular disease and cancer (3)
+Antioxidants are important because excessive free radicals can cause DNA damage which increases the risk of chronic diseases like cardiovascular disease and cancer (3)

-While these health benefits are super cool and well known, mushrooms also have some other pretty awesome effects on our bodies.
+While these health benefits are super cool and well-known, mushrooms also have some other pretty awesome effects on our bodies.
 It has a protective effect on your liver, helps regulate blood sugar, and can help individuals with high cholesterol and hypertension (3).

 FAST FUN FACT: FRIED CHICKEN MUSHROOM, yup you read that right.
-Did you know that there is a species of mushrooms that apparently tastes just like fried chicken!
-It’s even called ‘chicken of the woods” and you can read more about it here!
-However, be wary of this mushroom because for some people it can cause a bit of GI upset…
+Did you know that there is a species of mushrooms that apparently tastes just like fried chicken?
+It's even called 'Chicken of the Woods" and you can read more about it here!
+However, be wary of this mushroom because for some people it can cause a bit of GI upset...

 Top down view of a wooden table with bowls of healthy mushroom sautee and rice.
 For a post on how to cook mushrooms